PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 data, we still have inhomogeneous voxel intensities, but there are many possible approaches to fix it.
 For this tutorial we are again following a simple one, and perform a feature-wise, chunk-wise Z-scoring of the data.
 This has many advantages.
-First it is going to scale all features into approximately the same range, and also remove their mean.
+First, it is going to scale all features into approximately the same range, and also remove their mean.
 The latter is quite important, since some classifiers cannot deal with not demeaned data.
 However, we are not going to perform a very simple Z-scoring removing the global mean, but use the